 When the natural lens is removed, it’s replaced with an IOL.
 The IOL then does the job that the natural lens once did.
 However, it is possible that the IOL can become cloudy after cataract surgery.
 If this happens, capsular opacification can occur.
 If this happens, you will notice blurry or hazy vision, along with sensitivity to glare and light.

 A capsular opacification is easy to treat!
 Your doctor will create a small opening in the center of the IOL.
 This opening is then created using a laser.
 Once the opening gets created, light can enter the eye.
-Like cataract surgery, the procedure is quick and over in a few minutes!
+Like our Salt Lake City cataract surgery and treatments, the procedure is quick and over in a few minutes!

-Have more questions about cataracts or cataract surgery?
+Have more questions about cataracts or cataract surgery in Salt Lake City?
 Contact Clarus to schedule your cataract screening today!